 Think people like Taylor Swift or Jimmy Kimmel, for example.

-This makes it hard for them to reply to everyone and you most likely won’t see much engagement from your efforts.
+This makes it difficult for them to reply to all and you most likely won’t see much engagement from your efforts.

 Focus on people who are big enough to help you get more exposure but not too big you’ll be lost in the sea of tweets.

-If you are very specific about what you want.
+If you are clear about what you want.
 You’ll be more productive and get better results.

 What Is The Secret To Awesome Twitter Marketing?